 Do you dream of starting your own business?
 To make that dream a reality, you’ll need to put together a solid business plan.
 A startup business plan serves as a road map for entrepreneurs, and a good one keeps you focused on important goals and helps you stay on message as you talk with potential investors, business partners, employees, and customers.

+Even if your plan eventually changes, either as external market factors change or you pursue other avenues, having one in place will help you get to the next level.
 Here are a few ideas to keep in mind as you formulate a business plan for your next venture.

 Other important topics to address include:

 - Goals for sales, market share, revenue, and profit, and why they’re attainable.